-During the second and third trimester prenatal visits, your healthcare provider or midwife may check the following, depending on your current medical condition and the health of the fetus:
+During the second and third trimester prenatal visits, your healthcare provider or midwife may check the following things.
+Exactly what they check depends on your current health condition and the health of the fetus:

 Any current symptoms or discomforts

 Your blood pressure